 Historically the Government has been forced to continue the subsidies provided to the electricity sector to cover costs arising from increases in fuel prices that are not transferred to end users due to tariff structure and operational deficiencies of the sector.
-In 2010, subsidies provided to the electricity sector amounted to US\$663.8 million, an increase of 41.1% compared to subsidies of US\$569.2 million in 2009.
-In 2011, subsidies increased by 30.7% to US\$867.9 million.
+However, as a result of a lower average purchase price of electricity during the 2009, the Government decreased the subsidies to the electricity sector to US\$569.2 million, which represented a decrease of 51.6% from 2008.
+In 2010, subsidies provided to the electricity sector amounted to US\$663.8 million, an increase of 16.6% compared to subsidies of US\$569.2 million in 2009.
+In 2011, subsidies increased by 30.8% to US\$867.9 million.
 In 2012, subsidies were US\$907.3 million, representing a 4.5% increase when compared to 2011.
 In 2013, subsidies were US\$1,328.6 million, representing a 46.4% increase compared to 2012.
-In 2014, subsidies were US\$798.1 million, representing a 40.0% decrease compared to 2013.

 The Dominican Republic continues to make progress in reforming the electricity sector.
-In 2014, fuel oil consumption by the electricity sector increased 4.8 percentage points (from 39.9% to 44.8% of the generating matrix) compared to 2013, mainly as a result of the commencement of operations of a large scale Heavy Fuel Oil ("HFO") power plant, and decreased by 1.2 percentage points during the five-year period beginning in 2010 to 2014 (from 46.0% to 44.8% of the generating matrix), primarily as a result of increased use of gas and coal as well as the increase during 2012 and 2013 in the availability of hydro-electric power and the first wind-powered generation facility.
+The country's power generation continues to improve as it transitions to alternatives to fuel oil.
+In 2013, fuel oil consumption by the electricity sector decreased 0.8 percentage points (from 40.7% to 39.9% of the generating matrix) compared to 2012, and decreased by 11.79 percentage points during the five-year period beginning in 2009 (from 51.7% to 39.9% of the generating matrix), primarily as a result of increased use of gas and coal as well as the increase during 2012 and 2013 in the availability of hydro-electric power and the first wind-powered generation facility.